Feestig/ONORobot/src/opsoro/apps/facebook_live/facebook_sdk_setup.md

 ### Permissions

 If you deploy an application for multiple users where you use their data or perform actions to their Facebook account, you'll need their permission.
+This can be done using **scopes**.

-When clicking **Get User Access Token** in the Graph API Explorer you might be prompted to select permissions, it will require different permissions depending on where you want to perform an action:
+When clicking **Get User Access Token** in the Graph API Explorer you might be prompted to select permissions, it will require different permissions / scopes depending on where you want to perform an action:

- - To your own feed (User) it needs: publish_actions.
+ - To your own feed (user) it needs: publish_actions.
  - To a page: publish_actions, manage_pages.
  - To a group: publish_actions, user_managed_groups.
  - To an event: publish_actions, user_events.